Sirius-AI-dev/pg-utilities/README.md

 ## Data Modifiers & Templating

 These functions provide tools for modifying data types and values, and for building dynamic text templates.
+Useful for input validation and data type / format transformations, e.g. store a date or a datetime as a number for easy comparison and sort

 ### `ub.util_data_modifier`